 An encoder combined with a special font available from USPS converts the converts the digits into a 65-character string that represent the IMb barcode that is printed onto the mail piece, as shown below.

 Once you have IMb barcodes placed on your mail pieces, the data has to be read in.
 There are hundreds of different IMb codes that are difficult to parse, so most senders opt-in to using 3rd party IMb reporting software that translates the data.
-However the raw data is downloadable on USPS’s Mail Tracking and Reporting Website.

 Here at Lob, we did a lot of research, and we learned the ins and outs of IMb.
 We learned how to create barcodes on our customer's behalf, and deliver real-time results within our system.
 Lob’s has simplified the IMb Tracing data into several human readable events: